 - capacity-building activities.

 NAWPA priorities and overall direction of activities to advance the objectives identified in the MOU are identified by the Agency Heads (Executive Committee).
 A Steering Committee coordinates, directs and monitors the progress of cooperative activities undertaken in accordance to directions given by the Executive Committee.
 Task Groups are established by the Steering Committee to realize specific projects, and not as permanent structures.
-The Committee Chair rotates among the agencies on an annual basis.
+The Committee Chair rotates periodically among the agencies.

-The Executive Committee meets annually in-person and via teleconference as requested by NAWPA Chair.
+The Executive Committee meets annually in-person and virtually as requested by NAWPA Chair.
 Below is a list of annual in-person meetings:

 - Whitehorse, Yukon, Canada, January 2017